Claude Opus 4.7 vs GPT-5.5 vs Gemini 3.1

 Claude Opus 4.7 supports a 1 million token input context window with up to 128K output tokens.
 Prompts above 200K tokens are charged at a premium rate through the Claude API.

-Is Gemini 3.1 Pro cheaper than Claude Opus 4.7?
+Is Gemini 3.1 Pro cheaper than Claude Opus 4.7 and GPT-5.5?

 What is the /ultrareview command in Claude Code?

-A new command in Claude Code available with Opus 4.7.
+A command in Claude Code available with Opus 4.7.
 Unlike standard code review that flags syntax and style issues, /ultrareview is designed to simulate a senior human reviewer identifying subtle design flaws, logic gaps, and architectural problems that automated linting tools miss.
 Available to Claude Code users on all paid plans.

 What is the xhigh effort level in Claude Opus 4.7?

-A new reasoning effort setting added in Opus 4.7, sitting between the existing high and max options.
+A reasoning effort setting added in Opus 4.7, sitting between the existing high and max options.
 Claude Code defaults to xhigh for all subscriber plans.
-In practice, it provides most of max’s reasoning depth at considerably lower token consumption a meaningful cost-quality tradeoff for production coding and agentic workflows.
+In practice, it provides most of max’s reasoning depth at considerably lower token consumption — a meaningful cost-quality tradeoff for production coding and agentic workflows.

 Which AI model is best for legal and financial analysis?